mooreds/docs-1/references/connectors/stripe-documentation.md

 ## update_plan

-<p>Updates the specified plan by setting the values of the parameters passed.
+Updates the specified plan by setting the values of the parameters passed.
 Any parameters not provided are left unchanged.
-By design, you cannot change a plan’s ID, amount, currency, or billing cycle.</p>
+By design, you cannot change a plan’s ID, amount, currency, or billing cycle.

 <details><summary>Parameters</summary>